ml-tooling/ml-hub/README.md

 When using Helm, you can pass the configuration to the installation command via `--set-file userConfig=./jupyterhub_user_config.py`.
 So the complete command could look like `helm upgrade --install mlhub mlhub-chart-1.0.1.tgz --namespace mlhub --set-file userConfig=./jupyterhub_user_config.py`.
 Have a look at the [KubeSpawner properties](https://jupyterhub-kubespawner.readthedocs.io/en/latest/spawner.html) to see what can be configured for the Spawner.

 Additionally to the `jupyterhub_user_config.py`, which can be used to configure JupyterHub or the KubeSpawner, you can provide a `config.yaml` where you can make some Kubernetes-deployment specific configurations.
+Check out the *helmchart/* directory for more information.

+You can think of it like this: everything that has to be configured for the deployment itself, such as environment variables or volumes for the *hub / proxy* itself, goes to the `config.yaml`.
+Everything related to JupyterHub's way of working such as how to authenticate or what the spawned user pods will mount goes to the `jupyterhub_user_config.py`.

 > ℹ️ _Some JupyterHub configurations cannot be set in the `jupyterhub_user_config.py` as they have to be shared between services and, thus, have to be known during deployment.
 Instead, if you want to specify them, you have to do it in the `config.yaml` (see below)._